panpf/sketch/README_EN.md

 * `Multiple URL support`.
 Support for `http://` or `https://`、`asset://`、`content://`、`file:///sdcard/sample.jpg` or `/sdcard/sample.jpg`、`drawable://`、`data:image/` or  `data:img/`6 kinds of URI
 * `Support gif`.
 Integrated [android-gif-drawable] 1.2.6 can be easily displayed gif pictures, thanks [koral--]
 * `Support gesture zoom`.
 Support gesture zoom function, optimized on [PhotoView] (https://github.com/chrisbanes/PhotoView), added scroll bar, positioning and other functions
-* `Support block display large picture`.
-Support block display large picture function, from then the big picture is not afraid
+* `Support block display huge image`.
+Support block display huge image function, from then the huge image is not afraid
 * `Support level 3 cache`.
 Through the LruMemoryCache, LruDiskCache multiplexing pictures to speed up the display time; through the LruBitmapPool reuse Bitmap, to reduce the Caton caused by GC
 * `Support correcting picture orientation`.
-Can correct the direction of the image is not correct, and block display large map function also supports only jpeg format pictures
+Can correct the direction of the image is not correct, and block display huge image function also supports only jpeg format pictures
 * `Support reading APK icon`.
 Support to directly read the local APK file icon or according to the package name and version number to read the icon has been installed APP
 * `Support Base64 image`.
 Support parse of Base64 format image
 * `Support various list`.
 Can be used in a variety of lists (ListView, RecyclerView), and does not occupy the setTag () method